ucsc-ospo/ucsc-ospo.github.io/content/authors/LuHesketh/_index.md

     url: "https://www.unicamp.br/unicamp/"

 # Short bio (displayed in user profile at end of posts)
-bio:

-Luiza Zucchi Hesketh Gomes is a Graduate student in Biology at University of Campinas(UNICAMP).
-Her work revolves around experimenting with Synthetic Biology, Molecular Biology and Laboratory automation for scalling-up Lab processes.
+bio: Luiza Zucchi Hesketh Gomes is a Graduate student in Biology at University of Campinas(UNICAMP).
+Her work revolves around experimenting with Synthetic Biology, Molecular Biology and Laboratory Automation for scalling-up Lab processes.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons